Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 What if the device contains both users and devices as members?

-Such should not be ideal and more the case when we talk about device management solutions.
+Such a situation should not be ideal, and this is especially true when we talk about device management solutions.
 The user group and Device group should be separate and unique.

 Still, if you have such a group to which a policy is deployed, then due to obvious reasons, the script/logic fails.